medicare part d

 Part D Drug Plan Tiers

-Different drug coverage levels are within a plan’s formulary, called “tiers.”
-Drugs in each tier have a different cost.
-For example, a drug within a lower tier will generally cost you less than a drug in a higher tier.
+A plan’s formulary contains different drug coverage levels called “tiers.”
+Drugs in each tier have different costs.
+For example, a drug in a lower tier will generally cost less than a drug in a higher tier.

 Here’s an example of a Medicare Part D plan’s tiers, although your plan’s tiers may vary: